This post lists the key insights from this article, from an engineering manager at Trivago, Tom Bartel.

 Most people want to deliver high-quality work.
 However, under high workload and time pressure, many will be tempted take shortcuts and compromise on quality.
 They think that people rather expect them to finish quickly than to deliver a high-quality solution.
 In these cases, it helps when they have somebody to hold them accountable, to encourage them and to remind them that they can do better than that.

 No matter the job title, this somebody acts as a leader by reminding their colleague of the high standards the team should aspire to.

 Careful, though: You will only be able to hold other people accountable to high standards if you hold yourself at least to the same standards.
 Otherwise, you will not be credible.
 In this sense, Leading by setting high standards and Leading by example are two sides of the same medal.

 4. Leading by communication

-- Try to imagine which activities outside your team might affect you, then try to find out more about those activities by talking to people.
+Vice versa, try to imagine which activities outside your team might affect you, then try to find out more about those activities by talking to people.
 Many developers are too comfortable or shy to do this, or they simply think it should not be their job.
 Therefore, this is a great opportunity for you to create a lot of value, and to set yourself apart.